 Hot work is any activity that creates heat, flame, sparks, or smoke.
 Examples of hot work include, but are not limited to, welding, brazing, soldering, cutting, heat treating, grinding, and using power-actuated tools.
-Methanol is extremely flammable and has the potential to catch fire when hot work is performed near methanol sources.
+Methanol is extremely flammable and has the potential to ignite and burn when hot work is performed near sources of methanol vapors.

 Methanol is defined by the NFPA and OSHA as a Class 1B flammable liquid, or by the United Nations as a flammable liquid (UN Hazard Class 3).
 It releases vapors at or below ambient temperatures.
 When mixed with air, methanol can burn in the open.
 The specific gravity of unmixed methanol vapor is 1.1 compared to air at 1.0.
 Methanol vapors are marginally heavier than air and may travel short distances (yards or meters) along the ground before reaching a point of ignition and flashing back.
 The distance of travel depends on circumstances of release.
-Turbulent release promotes rapid mixing with air; non-turbulent release retards mixing with air.
+Turbulent release as a flashing liquid that is depressurizing or as a liquid jet release promotes rapid mixing with air; non-turbulent release from a liquid pool retards mixing with air.

-Pure methanol has a low flash point of 54°F (11°C) and a wide flammability range (5.5-36.5 vol%).
+Pure methanol has a low flash point of 54°F (11°C) and a wide flammability range (6-36. vol%).
 Flash point is defined as the minimum temperature at which the vapor pressure of a liquid is sufficient to form an ignitable mixture with air near the surface of the liquid.
 Flammability range is the concentration range within which a mixture of air and methanol vapor is capable of igniting, providing availability of an ignition source.
 The extent of the flammability range means that methanol vapor can be ignited throughout a wide range of concentrations in air [33].
 The minimum ignition energy (MIE) for methanol in air is slightly lower than that of gasoline.
 Local hot spots can exceed the flash point and methanol can be ignited.
-When methanol catches fire, it burns with a clear blue flame that is very difficult to see in bright sunlight.
+Methanol burns with a clear blue-colored, non-luminous flame that may be difficult to see in bright sunlight.
 Methanol may be on fire and you may not be able to discern the hazard of a fire by looking for a flame.